 As a child’s skin is still young and developing, it can often be more sensitive and vulnerable to the damaging effects of the sun.
-Recent studies and reports have shown that even one blistering sunburn during childhood can double your child’s lifetime risk of developing skin cancer.
 Now, more than ever, we understand the importance of being SunSmart.
 Educating your child to develop good sun protection habits from an early age can help to provide lifelong prevention.

 Whilst covering up and wearing a hat are easy ways to protect your child against the sun, these aren’t always practical as they would rather be swimming or playing outdoors.
 However choosing a sunscreen to protect your little ones isn’t easy, as many sunscreens contain ingredients that may irritate their skin.